 So, a museum-hating, guided-tour-avoiding vacationer who isn't going to leave San Diego is left with about two dozen attractions to choose from.

 Some require reservations: After you buy the card, you may need to make reservations for some tours.
 Read all the details so you don't get disappointed.

 How to Get a Go San Diego CardYou can't buy a Go Card at the attraction box offices, so you need to plan ahead.
 But not too far.
 Cards expire on December 31 of the year following their purchase, whether they were used or not.
 You can return unused cards for a full refund for a year after purchase, but why not just wait until you're sure about your trip dates?

 If it's less than 2 weeks until your trip and you want a paper ticket or if you need to buy other tickets, too: Buy your Go San Diego Card online through Kijubi.com (where you can also plan more things to do that Go Card doesn't include).
-You'll get a printable voucher which you can take to a Go Card redemption center, which are listed here.
+You'll get a printable voucher that you can take to a Go Card redemption center, which are listed here.